How big is the agency that you work for?

 Typically, how do you structure your budgets for technical SEO work?

-Half of agencies and freelancers said that they typically work on an ongoing retainer from the start of a project.
-Interestingly, this is an increase from last year where 41% of respondents said that this is how they worked.
+44% of agencies and freelancers said that they structure budgets using an ongoing retainer from the start of a project.
+This is a slight decrease from last year, when 50% said that they charged in this way.

 What the experts think…